kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

 The current state of the policies as of Kuma 2.6.x:
 * new policies are in GA, they're the recommended way to configure new deployments in Kuma
 * old policies are not deprecated, they're still in use by majority of Kuma users
+* as long as there is at least 1 new policy a type, the old policies of the same type are not applied (i.e. if there is a MeshTimeout policy, the Timeout policies is not applied)

 The goal is to provide a way to transition from old policies to new policies.
 Having a smooth transition is going to enable us to deprecate old policies in the future.